joe-pierce/joe-pierce.github.io/index.md

 Conceived and led development of the open-source **Flood Modeller Python API**, securing internal funding and owning its architecture, implementation, testing, documentation, publishing and long-term support.

-Also designed and developed a PostgreSQL results platform for the OxCam Economic Investment Study, enabling efficient storage and analysis of large hydraulic modelling datasets.
+Designed and developed the core data platform for the Environment Agency’s pioneering OxCam Arc investment optimisation study, ingesting and processing large-scale hydraulic modelling datasets to support adaptive optimisation of flood risk investment scenarios.

 ---